wbyoung/watersmart/README.md

 1. Navigate to "Settings" &rarr; "Devices & Services"
 1. Click "+ Add Integration"
-1. Search for and select &rarr; "UI Lovelace Minimalist"
+1. Search for and select &rarr; "WaterSmart"

 Or you can use the My Home Assistant Button below.